Go to Reviews.org AU Edition

 The Kwikset Halo Smart Lock is a solid choice for anyone who wants a chic-looking smart lock, but it’s especially good for people who manage one or more rental properties.

-Pretty much all smart locks let you set up guest codes, but not all of them make it as easy and customizable as the Kwikset Halo.
+Almost all smart locks let you set up guest codes, but not all of them make it as simple and customizable as the Kwikset Halo.
 The Halo allows up to 250 unique guest access codes, and you can label them in the app so you don’t forget which one goes to who.

 The Halo also comes with a SmartKey Security™ feature, which lets you retool keys yourself in case one gets lost.

 Wi-Fi, Alexa, Google Assistant